danieltjw/aifutures/README.md

 Good and Evil are ways for humans to signal their preferences for the future.

-Excessive negative emotions such as shame and regret are a waste of our limted resources of attention.
+Excessive negative emotions such as shame and regret are a waste of our limited resources of attention.

 Thought experiment:
 - Imagine the best and worse person which embody what you may consider as good and evil